 Plating Exercise no. 2 User serves deconstructs meal from Tupperware by using different plate sizes

 “[The plate] is So much nicer to eat out of than the Whole Foods take-out cartons...”

 “I would normally scarf all of this immediately.
 I’m actually feeling much more full.
 It feels more satisfying than eating straight out of the Tupperware.
 It somehow managed to make the same things feel more special.
 I’m slowing down to eat.
 It makes it feel exciting."

 Form and Material Studies

-In this section, I collected and studied Take-Out packaging and Tupperware and generated a suite of form studies that reinterprets its form and use.
-One of the key insights from my research was that the vessels have the potent ability to transform the eating experience.
-By reinterpreting the language of traditional packaging, this work aims to develop a new plating language and thus a more delightful eating experience.
+In this section, Take-Out packaging and Tupperware was studied and collected in order to generated a suite of volumes that would be manipulated in some way.
+One of the key insights from this research suggests that lunch eaters need something to elevate their eating experience.
+The following investigations reinterprets accepted vessels in order to develop a new plating language and thus a more delightful eating experience.

 Plans + Section Drawings

 One of the turning points in this project occurred when documenting the combinations of stacked volumes.
 Using architectural tools to render and draw volumes, these drawings also inspired new processes including vacuum forming, which can be seen in the link below, entitled, "Memory Plastique"